learn & engage

 As a result of these factors we can state that Magma Geopark is mostly a quite flat rocky area characterized by both fertile and unfertile land.
 However, due to the permeability of the anorthosite landscape, rain water manages to filter deep in the ground and re-emerge in the form of approximately 6000 lakes and many rivers which encourage the spreading of human settlements.

-Furthermore, the area is extending along the South- East coast of Norway with easy access to the sea thanks to the beachy coastlines which encourage the trades and travels along the history.
+Furthermore, the area is extending along the South- West coast of Norway with easy access to the sea thanks to the beachy coastlines which encourage the trades and travels along the history.

-Similar stone circle exists elsewhere in Norway and North Europe though rare.
-Some has been excavated proven to be graves from the end of the bronze age (1800 – 500 BC) until the end of the old iron age (500 BC – 600 AD).
+Similar stone circle exists elsewhere in Norway and North Europe, though they are rare.
+Some have been excavated and proven to be graves from the end of the Bronze Age (1800 – 500 BC) until the end of the old Iron Age (500 BC – 600 AD).
 It is still unsure if this is the case at Stoplesteinane bit in 1930, ashes were found in the centre of the ring indicating the latter rather than the place being a thing.
-Some has also indicated that a burial monument from the older iron age (500 BC – 1000 AD) could have been used as the site for a thing through the Viking age.
+Some have also indicated that a burial monument from the older iron age (500 BC – 1000 AD) could have been used as the site for a thing through the Viking Age.